Riverside Cemetery (Saddle Brook, New Jersey)

-Riverside Cemetery is a plot-holder owned Jewish cemetery with over 65,000 burials located in Saddle Brook, New Jersey, located 9 mi west of the George Washington Bridge.
-The cemetery maintains over 25,000 individual plantings on graves throughout the property.
+Riverside Cemetery is a plot-holder owned Jewish cemetery located in Saddle Brook, New Jersey, located 9 mi west of the George Washington Bridge.
+The cemetery maintains over 25,000 individual plantings on graves throughout the property, with over 65,000 burials.

 Prior to becoming a cemetery, the land was the property of Richard Romaine.
 Bergen County Historical Society maps indicate a main house of early Italianate design (current office), a grist mill and a saw mill on the property (the mills were removed prior to establishment of the cemetery).